Rethinking China’s urban governance

 This project aims to rethink China’s model of urban governance beyond the characterisation of neoliberal urbanism or state authoritarianism and to provide a nuanced understanding of the role of the state in the dynamic relation of state–market–society in its governance through neighbourhood, urban and regional levels and multi-site examinations, and to assess the implications for urban theory and policies.

-Forthcoming book– Creating Chinese Urbanism
+New book– Creating Chinese Urbanism

 Creating Chinese Urbanism describes the landscape of urbanisation in China, revealing the profound impacts of marketisation on Chinese society and the consequential governance changes at the grassroots level.

 Besides witnessing the breaking down of socially integrated neighbourhoods, Fulong Wu explains the urban roots of a rising state in China.
 Instead of governing through autonomous stakeholders, state-sponsored strategic intentions remain.
 In the urban realm, the desire for greater residential privacy does not foster collectivism.
 State-led rebuilding of residential communities has sped up the demise of traditionalism and given birth to a new China with greater urbanism and state-centred governance.

 Taking the vantage point of concrete residential neighbourhoods, Creating Chinese Urbanism offers a cutting-edge analysis of how China is becoming urban and grounds the changing state governance in the process of urbanization.
 Its original and material interpretation of the changing role of the state in China makes it suitable reading for researchers and students in the fields of urban studies, geography, planning and the built environment.

 Fulong Wu and Fangzhu Zhang (2021) Rethinking China’s urban governance: The role of the state in neighbourhoods, cities and regions.
 Progress in Human Geography